Connect with us

 Would you have any suggestions for the treatment of rosacea following Chemo treatment?
 My face is a constant red blotchy colour, and I have no idea where to start with it, besides the rosacea it is in very good condition.

 Ceramides repair the barrier function of the skin, which is the uppermost layer that protects the deeper living layers.
 When your barrier is not working well, more irritants can get in, and good things like moisture evaporate out.
 Peptides are also a good addition as they help strengthen the skin overall, and I recommend everyone use an antioxidant like vitamin C, which also protects and strengthens.
 Some people can find vitamin C irritating, so you can use another antioxidant if you need to.
 There are also prescription medications available from a dermatologist that can help.
-These can normally be used alongside your existing regime.
+These can be used alongside your existing regime.

 Hi, so you are basically using prescription-strength Azelaic acid.
 So to start, I would be looking to add in some protective and restorative ingredients like lipids (found in NIOD MG) if your skin is tolerating the Finacea well, then I would start adding other products within 2-4 weeks.
 My clients play around with their regime until it suits their needs.
 Eg they may only use Finacea at night so they can use antioxidants, niacinamide and SPF during the day.